Muxelmann/phd-thesis/README.md

 Therefore, I spent the past days re-writing chapter 7 (again) and having it proofread by Timur (following further amendments).
 Tomorrow, on 10th of June, I will prepare the response to my Examiner and send it first thing on Monday.

-**PERSONAL NOTE:** I feel very pessimistic about the chance of graduating this summer.
-Following my Examiner's last email, I doubt he will be able to finish all corrections in time.
-I don't blame him, he is probably busy with marking and university work and sticks to his hard deadline.
-I am more frustrated about the timing as a whole.

-After all, according to my University's own [guidelines](http://www.reading.ac.uk/web/files/graduateschool/pgrexaminersguidephd.pdf), a viva *should normally be held within four calendar months of the submission of the thesis*, but it took us 4 months and 1 week.
-That's not too bad I suppose.
-However, *if* my viva had been scheduled 3-4 weeks earlier, then I would not have this deadline issue and there would not be any fear regarding this summer graduation.

-My hard deadline for finishing corrections is the 20th of July, by which we will certainly finish all corrections (according to my Examiner).
-But the deadline for submitting the thesis for ratification by senate in order to graduate is the 22nd of June.
-This means that I'm asking my Examiner to do 3 months worth of work in 2 months.
-That's quite an ambitious demand and I'm thankful he's doing his best.

-Nonetheless, it is so frustrating that (despite my best efforts) my 3.4-year PhD comes down to 3-4 weeks of unfortunate timing.
-In the end, *if* it all works out, then I'll be laughing, but *if* it doesn't, then I'll have another 6 months to be upset.
-I'll leave it at that...

 ## Correction progress

 1. Received corrections - `24 April 2018`